king-r-d/lab9-MapReduceAndSpark/README.md

 Note that the tab key is useful for showing your command history.
 After using the tab key, you may hit return to execute commands that you previously ran.

+Note too that there is a Unix help sheet on Canvas.
+It is named "UNIX Commands Quick List".

 1. Log in to the Hadoop cluster by using SSH to connect.
 ```
 ssh -l mm6 heinz-jumbo.heinz.cmu.local